deenafe/shopping-list/README.md

     *   Add Items:
     To test the add items input, a blank is inputted by pressing the enter key without entering a word.
 Then a random word was entered to ensure errors were caught and handled appropriately.

+    *  Add Quantity:
+    To test the add quantity input, a blank is inputted by pressing the enter key without entering a word.
+Then a random alphabet or word was entered to ensure errors were caught and handled appropriately.